 Virtually no individual can face this level of financial cost on their own—even paying your portion of these expenses up to a certain level could bankrupt you and your family.
 A highly experienced car accident attorney from Noteboom—The Law Firm, will fight for your future by ensuring the negligent party pays for your expenses related to the accident.

-Many victims have paralysis after a car accident.
-These can include car accidents, trucking accidents, injuries incurred while riding a motorcycle, etc. If one has been paralyzed, due to the fault of another, then they may recover compensation for pain, suffering, loss of income, future medical expenses, and possibly punitive damages.
-A lawsuit for an injury typically must be brought within two years of the accident.
-Under Texas’ comparative fault laws a victim will be entitled to compensation as long as they were less than fifty-one percent responsible for the accident.
-It is crucial that one retains an attorney who is familiar with the process.
+Following paralysis after a car accident, you may be entitled to compensation for pain, suffering, loss of income (current and future), medical expenses (current and future), and possibly punitive damages.
+A lawsuit must typically be brought within two years of your accident.
+Under Texas’ comparative fault laws, you will be entitled to compensation as long as you were less than fifty-one percent responsible for the accident that caused your paralysis.

 Having an attorney that is familiar with the process is crucial.
 A Noteboom attorney will file a Petition to begin the process, then discovery will take place.
 We will thoroughly document evidence of your damages resulting from the car accident.
 If a fair settlement cannot be reached the case will proceed to trial.

 The Noteboom attorneys assist those in Hurst as well as residents in Fort Worth and across Texas who have suffered paralysis due to the negligence of another.
 We will contact the defendant’s insurance provider so they will deal with us directly and will begin working with experts to establish your damages.
 We will guide you through the process and are in regular contact with you, answering all your questions.